-During the 2015-2016 and 2016-2017 Academic years, the Student Engagement Department has helped increase service learning and volunteer opportunities for students.
-Student clubs and organizations have played a big role in helping to achieve this goal by hosting numerous opportunities such as food drives, clothing drives, assisting the elderly with house and yard work, creating Thanksgiving baskets for the needy, raising funds through bake sales and walk-a-thons, and designing holiday cards for a local shelter and food bank.
-More evening events such as outdoor movies, semi-formal dance, and diversity programming were added to the student activities calendar to encourage students to have alcohol and drug free entertainment.
+During the 2018-2019 and 2019-2020 Academic years, the Student Engagement Department has helped increase service learning and volunteer opportunities for students.
+Student clubs and organizations have played a big role in helping to achieve this goal by hosting numerous opportunities such as food drives, clothing drives, assisting the elderly with house and yard work, creating Thanksgiving baskets for the needy, raising funds through bake sales, and making scarves for local veterans.
+More evening events such as outdoor movies, semi-formal dance (Blue Jay Bash), and diversity programming were added to the student activities calendar to encourage students to have alcohol and drug free entertainment.